AhmaddAbbass/business_agent/README.md

 Then open http://127.0.0.1:5000/ in a browser.
 Use the “Stop” button or Ctrl+C in the terminal to shut it down.

+👉 Want a quick tour? **See this link for demo:** https://youtu.be/SpTGSJGcpdU

 ## Notebook Workflow

 Open `business_agent.ipynb` in Jupyter or Colab and run all cells.
 The notebook: